Student Loan Debt Versus Bankruptcy: Can Student Loan Be Discharged

 Could Your Student Loan Debt End With Bankruptcy?

-Americans believe the only path to success is through a college education and paying off student loan debt versus bankruptcy is their only option.
+Americans believe the only path to success is through a college education and paying off student loan debt versus bankruptcy as only option.

 College remains the accepted path for 68.1% of high school graduates, according to the Bureau of Labor Statistics.

 For most students today, student loans are the way to pay the expenses of a higher education.

 The average student loan debt for a college student in 2010 was $25,250, up 5% from the previous year, according to a study by the Project on Student Debt.

 For the first time in history, total student-loan borrowing for one year surpassed the $100 billion mark in 2010, making the total outstanding debt more than $1 Trillion.

 Some experts such as Richard Wolff believe that the student loan debt problem will continue to get worse.